-Ideally, incomplete qualifications should not be mentioned at all.
-Even though there may be perfectly valid reasons for not completing a course, when written in summary and compared against the CVs of other candidates, it's likely to look pretty weak.
+Incomplete qualifications or unfinished education should not be mentioned at all.
+Even though there may be perfectly valid reasons for not completing a course, when written in summary and compared against the CVs of other candidates, it looks weak.

-If eliminating the qualification altogether would create a large and unmistakeable gap in your CV, you may feel the need to include it to cover the gap.
+If eliminating the qualification or incomplete education creates a large and unmistakable gap in your CV, you may need to include it to cover the gap.
 In this case, try to present the incomplete qualification positively.

 What should I do if my grades are poor?

-How often should I update my CV's education section?
+How often should I update the education section of my CV?

-As your education is such an important part of the CV, it should be reviewed every time you update the document with a new job or course.
+Your education is integral to the CV, so it should be reviewed every time you update the document with a new job or ongoing course.
 Make sure that you still have the right amount of detail for your experience level and that irrelevant parts are removed.
-You should find yourself gradually moving from a long and detailed section to a one-liner as you progress from student to seasoned professional.
+You should gradually move from a long and detailed section to a one-liner as you progress from high school or college student to seasoned professional.

 In summary, your aim for the education section is to ensure that it complements your career goals by being relevant and sufficiently detailed.
-With this golden rule as your guide, you won't go far wrong.
+You won't go far wrong with this golden rule as your guide.

-Are you properly showcasing your education on your CV?
-Find out by getting a free CV critique here.
+Are you properly showcasing your education and other academic achievements on your CV?
+Find out by getting a free CV review here.